Know the real deal behind hydrogen peroxide and its uses.

 More About Hydrogen Peroxide

 It is a pale blue liquid chemical compound in pure form.
-Readily available hydrogen peroxide concentrations in the market are 3% up to 12% only.
+Readily available hydrogen peroxide concentrations in the market are 3% up to 12%.
 3% concentration is enough for cleaning and disinfecting your home.
 Selling concentrations higher than 12% are illegal.

 Cleaning with Hydrogen Peroxide